meilisearch/documentation/reference/api/keys.md

 **Type**: String

-**Description**: Date and time when the key was created, represented in RFC 3339 format.
+**Description**: Date and time when the key was created, represented in RFC 3339 format

 **Default value**: `null`